Kenneth D. Cameron

-Kenneth Donald Cameron (born November 29, 1949), (Col, USMC, Ret.), is a retired American naval aviator, test pilot, engineer, U.S. Marine Corps officer, and NASA astronaut.
+Kenneth Donald Cameron (born November 29, 1949), (Col, USMC, Ret.), is an American retired naval aviator, test pilot, engineer, U.S. Marine Corps officer, and NASA astronaut.

 Background

 Cameron was born November 29, 1949, in Cleveland, Ohio.
 He graduated from Rocky River High School, Rocky River, Ohio, in 1967.
-He went on to attend the Massachusetts Institute of Technology, receiving a Bachelor of Science degree in Aeronautics and Astronautics in 1978, and a Master of Science degree in Aeronautics and Astronautics in 1979.
+He attended the Massachusetts Institute of Technology, receiving a Bachelor of Science degree in aeronautics and astronautics in 1978, and a Master of Science degree in aeronautics and astronautics in 1979.
 He completed numerous courses in Russian language and Russian space systems at MIT, the Lyndon B. Johnson Space Center, and at the Gagarin Cosmonaut Training Center, Moscow, Russia.
-He later earned a Master of Business Administration degree from Michigan State University in 2002.
+He later earned a Master of Business Administration from Michigan State University in 2002.
 He enjoys flying, athletics, woodworking, reading, shooting, motorcycle riding, and amateur radio.

 He was a Boy Scout and earned the rank of Star Scout.
 At MIT, Cameron was a member of the Beta Theta Pi fraternity.